neon experience (2025): How good is the Swiss neobank after the big relaunch?

 No minimum fee and no currency exchange or related fees when trading are positive aspects.
 However, it should be noted that a currency exchange fee of approx. 1.5% is charged for distributed foreign dividends.

 The investment universe of neon convinced us, at least in part.
-In terms of costs (TER), market performance (fund assets) and diversification, it contains the absolute top ETFs.
+In terms of costs (TER), market performance (fund assets) and diversification, it contains absolute top ETFs.

 The small BX Swiss as the sole trading venue is certainly not a plus point.
 However, if liquidity is still guaranteed at all times thanks to market makers and the trading spread is only a few basis points, this is not a co-criterion for us.